 - The age of your ID card printer

 Since we’ve just welcomed in a new decade it’s a good an opportunity as any to give you a glimpse at some of the best ID card printers if you’re considering an upgrade soon.
 These products have been chosen with sustainability, data compliance and performance in mind.

 They will future-proof your business or organisation for years.
 So, let’s have a look at three of the best ID card printers for 2020.

 1. Magicard 600

-The 600 also features a built-in ribbon shredder.
+The 600 also benefits from a function that scrambles sensitive information.
 This means it’s impossible for the Magicard 600 to cause a data breach; an important consideration for many organisations as data protection becomes a top priority.
-It’s covered by a three-year manufacturer warranty and, with its various security options, it’ll still be ahead of the game in 2023.
+It’s covered by a three-year manufacturer warranty and, with these numerous security options, it’ll still be ahead of the game in 2023.
 The best bit?
 A special offer currently means all Magicard 600s will come with a dual-sided printing add-on.
 The option, which usually costs buyers extra, will be automatically added to your order.
 This will give you more flexibility should your needs change over the coming year.